Kingella kingae: Osteomyelitis

 Osteomyelitis occurs in previously healthy children.
 The infection rate is poorly documented, thus the illness tends to go underdiagnosed.
 K. kingae can be transmitted person to person in rare cases.
 Diagnostic tools include low-grade fever, elevated inflammatory markers (ESR and CRP), but white blood cell counts are generally unreliable since they vary among infected patients.
-K. kingae infections are generally comcomitant with upper respiratory diseases or stomatitis, since disrupted respiratory or buccal mucosa is likely to facilitate bacterial invasion and hematogenous dissemination.
+K. kingae infections are generally concomitant with upper respiratory diseases or stomatitis, since disrupted respiratory or buccal mucosa is likely to facilitate bacterial invasion and hematogenous dissemination.

 The cause of osteoarticular infections is frequently not identified.
 Less than 15% of K. kingae-positive clinical specimens reveal organisms on Gram stain.
 Infections due to K. kingae are treatable with a wide variety of antibiotics, such as beta-lactams, tetracyclines, erythromycin, and fluoroquinolones.
 Minimum inhibitory concentrations of penicillins, rifampicin, and azithromycin are easily achieved.

 Multiple studies have shown that inoculating synovial fluid or bone samples directly into blood culture bottles substantially increases the detection of K. kingae compared with direct plating of specimens on solid media.

 As an oropharyngeal colonizer, K. kingae is transmitted by respiratory secretions, saliva, and potentially oral contact with contaminated objects.
 Recent studies suggest K. kingae strains may demonstrate varying degrees of pathogenicity, which could support the person-to-person transfer of pathogenic K. kingae.
 Infection has been shown to have high prevalence in the autumn and winter months.